top of page

 The verb 'disclaim' originates from the Old French word 'desclamer,' which is a combination of 'des-' (meaning 'away from') and 'clamer' (meaning 'to claim' or 'to cry out').
 In its etymology, 'disclaim' conveys the idea of crying out or declaring oneself away from a claim or assertion.
 It signifies the act of denying, renouncing, or rejecting ownership, responsibility, or affiliation with something.
 The term emphasizes the formal or explicit disavowal of any association or acknowledgment, often used in legal, contractual, or declarative contexts.
 The etymology of 'disclaim' underscores the notion of distancing oneself from a claim or obligation, emphasizing the act of disowning or disavowing any connection or responsibility.

-Quiz: Find the meaning of the verb disclaim:
+Find the correct meaning of the verb disclaim:

 Try Again!